 Open Bible Data Home About News OET Key

 Note: This view shows ‘verses’ which are not natural language units and hence sometimes only part of a sentence will be visible.
-This view is only designed for doing comparisons of different translations.
-Click on the version abbreviation to see the verse in more of its context.
+Normally the OET discourages the reading of individual ‘verses’, but this view is only designed as a tool for doing comparisons of different translations.
+Click on any Bible version abbreviation down the left-hand side to see the verse in more of its context.
+The OET segments on this page are still very early looks into the unfinished texts of the Open English Translation of the Bible.
+Please double-check these texts in advance before using in public.

-OET (OET-RV) Ananias came to where I was and standing by me said, “Brother Saul, receive your sight?”
+OET (OET-RV) Ananias came to where I was and standing by me said, “Brother Saul, receive your sight!”
 That very hour I was able to see again and look at him

-OET-LVhaving_come to me and having_stood_by, he_said to_me:
+OET-LV having_come to me and having_stood_by, he_said to_me:

 Saulos, brother, receive_sight.